FRANCE, CIEE, Rennes

 Map courtesy of CIA World Factbook

-This liberal arts program in Rennes, France is tailored to students who have at least two years of college-level French and want to attain a deeper fluency and understanding of French culture.
+This liberal arts program in Rennes, France is tailored to students who have two years of college-level French or the equivalent and want to attain a deeper fluency and understanding of French culture.
 The three main goals of the program are as follows: to increase knowledge of French culture, to increase language ability for intermediate and advanced students, and offer students the opportunity to take courses with French students.
 These goals are accomplished through intensive language coursework, humanities courses and semester-long cultural activities.
 The program offers a combination of French language and content courses taken at the CIREFE as well as the opportunity to take normal university courses at the Université de Haute Bretagne Rennes II (UHB).

 A three day orientation program allows students to explore Paris prior to actual arrival in Rennes and become more familiar with the culture, country and academic program.
 Upon arrival in Rennes, orientation staff provides practical information on living in the city through tours, meetings with CIEE staff and meetings with professors from UHB who introduce the academic program.